General Contractor Markup: Everything You Need to Know

 Most contractors find it safe to apply a flat markup to all materials, regardless of cost.
 However, it can be an expensive and inaccurate pricing strategy as it provides no way to adjust markup depending on the actual costs of the material.

-With allowance markups, contractors should always consider if the additional cost requires only administrative work or additional installation and supervision.
+With allowance markups, contractors should always consider whether the additional cost requires only administrative work or additional installation and supervision.
 For example, if the material costs $100 per unit and requires only minor handling to install, you can consider a flat markup of 30% (or $130) to cover all overhead expenses.

 In contrast, if the material costs thousands of dollars and needs specialized installation or supervision, a simple markup percentage won’t suffice.
 In such cases, you may apply different markups based on the material’s cost and complexity, ensuring you cover all costs while still making a profit.